jinyjib98/moji_key/README.md

-# moji_key
+# po_sta
-extract keyword & recommend the best emoji that fit to your sentense!
+analyse emotion from the text & showing 3 keywords that could be used for hashtag!